julzaza/wildwitchherbs/_posts/2025-07-07-herbs-never-burn.md

 Not all herbs used in ritual were considered equal: some were sacred, others feared, and a few were believed to cross dangerous spiritual thresholds.

-Learn how these distinctions were made in:
+Learn how these distinctions were made, see:
 **[Queen of Herbs, Devil’s Plants & Sacred Powers in Witchcraft](/most-powerful-herbs-witchcraft/)**.

 ---